 Smoking's "adverse effect on the central nervous system and brain may be a factor" which "may explain why smoking during pregnancy has also been linked to behavioural problems and increased risk of criminality in offspring"

 This direct link is part of the self-propagation of the irresponsible and short-sighted aspects of trash culture.
 What is more is that the effect of smoking takes place across all income classes.
 It affects the children of professionals as much as the children of the unemployed: Money cannot make up for the loss accrued from smoke (and passive smoking) during pregnancy.

-Irresponsible popular newspapers such as The Daily Mail and The Sun have led long campaigns, resulting in widespread misconceptions and hostility to Europe, even though neither paper troubles to keep a staff correspondent in Brussels to see what is going on there.
+Irresponsible popular newspapers such as The Daily Mail, The Sun and The Daily Telegraph, have ran long campaigns, spreading misconceptions and hostility to Europe, even though neither "troubles to keep a staff correspondent in Brussels" to see what is going on there.
 As a result of British prickliness "many EU countries are fed up with Britain and especially, with the Tories".
-In a democratic institution involving so many countries the only way to get what you want is to compromise, even senior Conservative leaders have expressed hope for a more harmonious relationship, including Mr Cameron and William Hague.29
+In a democratic institution involving so many countries the only way to get what you want is to compromise, so senior Conservative leaders have expressed hope for a more harmonious relationship, including Mr Cameron and William Hague.37

 “Why is the Tory party so Eurosceptic?
 One answer is that it reflects public opinion.
 So the real question should be why so many of the British (and more specifically, the English) are so hostile to the European project.
 Eurobarometer polls consistently put Britain at or near the bottom of the heap in answers to such questions as whether EU membership is a good thing or how much trust people have in the EU institutions.
 The explanation for such views is to be found partly in the country's geography and history, partly in its experience as a member and partly in ignorance and prejudice. [...]
 Making things worse is a profound ignorance of what the EU does and how it works.”